-Driving a motor vehicle in fog is regarded as being by far the most dangerous weather hazard, especially when it's extremely dense fog or combined with other unpleasant weather conditions.
-Foggy conditions are the biggest reason for big multi-car pile ups.
-Nevertheless, there are some things you can do to reduce your chance of a crash.
-These tips, given by Car Craft Chesterfield, will allow you to be much safer on foggy Chesterfield, MO streets.
+Driving in fog is regarded as by far the most harmful weather hazard, especially when it is really dense fog or accompanied by other unfavorable weather conditions.
+Foggy conditions are the leading reason for big multi-car pile ups.
+Nevertheless, there are some things you can do to lower your chance of a crash.
+These guidelines, offered by Car Craft Auto Body, will help you to be safer on foggy St. Louis streets.

 Slow It Down

-In thick fog, a very frightening thing happens to people as they are driving.
-They unknowingly accelerate!
-Needless to say, we are all aware that accelerating in fog is the worst thing you can do, but fog produces an optical illusion.
-When you look out your car window, your body perceives that you're going really slowly.
-Since most people become nervous in fog, they do not look down at their speedometer.
+In heavy fog, an extremely terrifying thing happens to people when they are driving.
+They unintentionally accelerate!
+Needless to say, we are all aware that accelerating in fog is the worst thing to do, but fog produces an optical illusion.
+Whenever you look out your car window, your body perceives that you are going very slow.
+Since the majority of people get nervous in fog, they don’t look down at their speedometer.
 Eventually, they begin going faster and faster.
-This is clearly the riskiest aspect of traveling in fog.
-Make a conscious effort to glance at your speedometer every now and then.
-There’s a good chance you keep accelerating, without knowing it!
+This is definitely the most dangerous aspect of traveling in fog.
+Make a conscious effort to look at your speedometer from time to time.
+There is a high probability you keep speeding up, without knowing it!

 Keep It Straight

-When driving in fog in the St. Louis area, it is a great idea to follow the lines on the road with your eyes.
-This is the best way to make sure you stay in your lane.
-Drivers are normally drawn to lights, and instinctively, will drive towards lights.
-So it is far better to watch the lines to be certain you are driving within your lane.
+When driving any vehicle in fog in the St. Louis area, it is a great idea to follow the lines on the road with your eyes.
+This is the best way to ensure you remain in your lane.
+Motorists are generally attracted to lights, and unconsciously, will steer toward lights.
+So it’s better to watch the lines to ensure you are driving in your lane.
 Just make sure you are not fixating.
 Keep your eyes moving.

 Follow Them Far

-A safe following distance is very important in fog.
-Many drivers tend to “bunch up” during foggy conditions simply because they feel it is easier to see.
-Driving in fog is scary, but now isn't the time to follow too close.
-That’s among the big reasons massive pile-up’s take place.
+A secure following distance is essential in fog.
+Many drivers tend to “bunch up” during foggy conditions since they feel it’s easier to see.
+Traveling in fog is scary, but now is not the time to follow too close.
+That’s one of several big reasons massive pile-up’s take place.

 Keep Them On

-Always keep your headlights on when you're driving any vehicle in foggy conditions to avoid a nasty auto body repair bill.
-Your daytime running lights are not enough.
-Some people turn their lights off because they feel their headlights are blinding them from reflecting off the fog, but you essentially become a “ghost car” when this occurs.
-Your headlights are not to help you to see better, it’s so other people can see you!
-If your car is equipped with fog lights, use those too.
+Always keep your headlights on when driving in foggy conditions to avoid an awful auto body repair bill.
+Your daytime running lights aren’t enough.
+Many individuals turn their lights off because they feel their headlights are blinding them from reflecting off the fog, but you essentially become a “ghost car” when this occurs.
+Your headlights are not so you can see better, it’s so other people can see you!
+If your car features fog lights, utilize those as well.
 When traveling in fog, it is extremely important to stay visible to others.

 Keep Them Low

-Don't ever utilize your high beam headlights in foggy conditions.
-Your high beam headlights reflect off of the water vapor and in fact reduce your visibility.
-You may feel that your low beam headlights are doing the exact same thing, but again, keep them on.
-It’s the most effective way for you to be seen.
+Don't ever utilize your high beam headlights in foggy environments.
+Your high beam headlights reflect off of the water vapor and actually lessen your field of vision.
+You might feel that your low beam headlights are doing the exact same thing, but again, keep them on.
+It is the very best way for you to be noticed.

 When It’s Time To Stop

-Occasionally, foggy conditions become too thick to drive safely.
-If you find that you’re exceeding your comfort zone, it might be best to stop until the fog lifts.
-Keep in mind – this is an extremely dangerous situation!
-If you cannot see, neither can anyone else.
-Try to get as far off the road as possible.
-Pull in a driveway, car park, rest area, side street, or some other place where you can escape heavy traffic flow.
+On occasion, foggy conditions become too thick to drive safely.
+If you’re exceeding your comfort zone, it could be best to stop until the fog lifts.
+Bear in mind – this is definitely a dangerous situation!
+If you cannot see, neither can anybody else.
+Try to get as far off of the road as possible.
+Pull in a driveway, car park, rest area, side street, or some other place where you can avoid heavy traffic flow.
 But if the roadway shoulder is your only choice, pull way over.
-Go into the grass if required.
-If there is a curb, drive on it and park on the other side of the curb.
+Go into the grass when necessary.
+If there’s a curb, drive on it and park on the opposite side of the curb.
 Stay buckled up and turn your lights off!
-When you leave your lights on, people might think you're driving on the roadway and rear-end you.
-Make sure your foot is off of the brake pedal, and don't use your flashers.
+If you leave your lights on, people may believe you are driving on the roadway and rear-end you.
+Ensure that your foot is off of the brake pedal, and do not use your flashers.
 Keep all your lights off.
 If there is shelter nearby, try to get there quickly.
-If not, stay within your car and remain buckled up.
+Otherwise, stay inside your car and remain buckled up.

-Dense fog normally does not last a very long time.
-The fog might not completely disappear, but stopping for a while should buy you some time and allow the fog to lift a little.
-Dense fog has a tendency to migrate from area to area, unless you’re in a valley where fog tends to settle.
-If the fog just gets worse while you’re parked, stay put.
-It’s not worth taking a chance on your life to carry on.
-But always keep in mind, when traveling in fog, stopping on the shoulder of the road ought to be a last resort!
+Dense fog usually doesn’t last a long time.
+The fog might not totally subside, but stopping for a while should buy you some time and allow the fog to lift a little.
+Dense fog has a tendency to migrate from area to area, unless you are in a valley where fog has a tendency to settle.
+If the fog just worsens while you are parked, stay put.
+It is not worth jeopardizing your life to carry on.
+But always keep in mind, when traveling in fog, stopping on the shoulder of the road needs to be a last resort!

 Heavy Fog Doesn’t Last Long

-Under most “normal” weather conditions, dense fog is temporary.
-Most frequently, you will encounter small patches of dense fog on mountain valleys, peaks, near moist open fields, and in the vicinity of bodies of water such as streams, rivers, and lakes.
-When the atmosphere is specifically humid, you might even get areas of fog that appear to roll from location to location.
-In the worst conditions, typically occurring at night or in early morning hours, the fog may be very dense and cover a span of many miles.
-This is the most dangerous condition and is typically warned by fog advisories or warnings from the National Weather Service.
-When fog warnings or advisories are issued, simply don't drive (this is especially true in fog warnings).
-It does not matter how good you and the other drivers on the roadway are, if you can’t see, you can’t possibly drive safely.
+Under most “normal” weather conditions, dense fog is short-lived.
+Normally, you will encounter small patches of dense fog on mountain valleys, peaks, near moist open fields, and near bodies of water like streams, rivers, and lakes.
+When the atmosphere is specifically humid, you might even get areas of fog that appear to roam from place to place.
+In the worst conditions, typically taking place at night or during early morning hours, the fog could be very dense and cover a span of many miles.
+This is the most dangerous condition and is normally alerted by fog advisories or warnings from the National Weather Service.
+When fog warnings or advisories are released, simply don't drive (this is particularly true during fog warnings).
+It doesn’t matter how great you and the other drivers on the roadway are, if you can’t see, you can’t possibly drive safely.

-If you do end up having an accident in foggy conditions, consider taking your car or truck to Car Craft Chesterfield.
-They serve men and women all over West County, Chesterfield, Wildwood, Ellisville, and Ballwin, Missouri with top-quality auto body repairs.
+If you do end up having an auto accident in foggy conditions, think about taking your vehicle to Car Craft Auto Body.
+They serve men and women all around Bridgeton, Chesterfield, and Oakville, Missouri with premium auto body repairs.